 There are several limits to our analysis.
 First, the phased approach of the TasP trial may have biased the population characteristics, as the clusters were not opened at random.
 This can mainly be observed at rounds where only the first set of clusters are under observation (calendar round 1 and trial round 7); significant differences at these rounds thus needed to be treated carefully and were actually not considered sufficient to argue for an arm difference.
 Participation rates changed over time and were not uniform within the population.
 However we observed no significant difference between the weighted and unweighted results.
-Second, the collection of sexual behaviour data was not homogenous over time, resulting in missing data for calendar rounds 2 and 3 (that issue not concerning calendar round 1 and calendar rounds 4 to 7).
+Second, the collection of sexual behaviour data was not homogenous over time, resulting in missing data for calendar rounds 2 and 3.
 Third, we chose to retain the most parsimonious model in order to preserve power for our primary question: analysing differences between arms during follow-up for each sexual behaviour indicator.
 Although parsimonious models do not allow direct comparison between the different indicators, they ensure that the question is answered in the ‘best’ (most parsimonious) way for each indicator, even while using the same approach for all indicators.
 The full model results are presented in Table S2 and S3.
 For sexual intercourse in the past month among women and condom use at last sex with a casual partner for men and women, the significant time variables are not the same as for the parsimonious models.
 However the added significant variables show no trend.
 And the arm difference for concurrency among men, which was close to significance in the parsimonious model (p=0.064), becomes significant in the full model.
 Thus interpretation for these indicators did not change substantially between the full and parsimonious models.
 Forth, our analysis is based on self-reported data.
 The changes we observed over time may thus reflect changes in reporting sexual behaviours rather changes in sexual behaviours per se.
-Finally, we cannot assume that the TasP population is representative of rural KwaZulu-Natal or even of all of Hlabisa sub-district.
+Finally, we cannot assume that the TasP population is representative of rural KZN or even of all of Hlabisa sub-district.

 The TasP trial was unable to show any evidence of universal ART on the prevention of HIV transmission; with HIV incidence remaining comparable between both trial arms and population-level increase in ART coverage being similar in both arms 9.
-We did not observe any signs of sexual disinhibition associated with early ART in this rural population of KwaZulu-Natal.
-The lack of difference in HIV incidence between both trial arms cannot be explained by increased sexual risk taking in the intervention arm.
+We did not observe any signs of sexual disinhibition associated with early ART in this rural population of KZN.
+The lack of difference in HIV incidence between both arms cannot be explained by increased sexual risk taking in the intervention arm.
 Continued monitoring of population-level sexual behaviour indicators is needed as the UTT strategy is rolled out.
 In particular multiple partnerships, partnership selection/dissolution, sero-sorting or “ART-sorting” phenomenon, which may also affect in the end the impact of ART on HIV incidence 31.

 Declaration of interests